sinastiller/vegan-travel-food-blog/README.md

 ![Navigation Bar](images-readme/navigationbar.png)

 * A responsive footer:
-    * The footer contains the social media icons of Facebook, Instagram, Twitter and Pinterest, that open all in a new tab when clicked on.
+    * The footer contains the social media icons of Facebook, Instagram, Twitter, and Pinterest, which open all in a new tab when clicked on.

 ![Footer](images-readme/footer.png)

 ### The Home Page

-The Homepage as Main page contains the navigation bar at the top and the footer at the bottom and is divided into three sections.
+The Homepage as the Main page contains the navigation bar at the top and the footer at the bottom and is divided into three sections.
 #### Section 1 : Hero Image with Title

 ![Hero Image with Title](images-readme/heroimage.png)